 - The Draft Plan was prepared in consultation with the Domestic Animal Management Advisory Group.
 This advisory group to Council comprises a Councillor, a council officer, a veterinarian, members of community rehoming associations Horsham PAWs and Phoenix Animal Rescue, and two members of the community.
 The Advisory Group meets monthly.

-The community is invited to read the Draft Plan and to make comment and suggestions via written submission.
-Submissions may address animal management services, programs or strategies, new orders that could be made to regarding responsible pet ownership in the community, or raise concerns associated with current Council policies on animal management.
+The community was invited to read the Draft Plan and to make comment and suggestions via written submission.
+Submissions could address animal management services, programs or strategies, new orders that could be made to regarding responsible pet ownership in the community, or raise concerns associated with current Council policies on animal management.
+Submissions are now closed.

 The following is a summary of key issues identified through the development of the Draft Plan: